mnellemann/mdns-explorer/README.md

 # mDNS Explorer

-View multicastDNS services on your local network.
+See all devices on your local network that advertises services through mDNS (multicast DNS).

 ![mDNS-Explorer](doc/mDNS-Explorer.png)

+When selecting an entry from the list:
+- the service URL is copied to your clipboard
+- and you will see any properties from the selected service

 ## Development

 Java SDK version 17 (or later) is required.

-Information on how to build and package jftpd:
+Information on how to build and package mDNS-Explorer:

 ```shell
 ./gradlew build jpackage